-Quick search The quick search is the fastest way to define search criteria.
-However, it is less complex queries (e.g. project = Jira AND status = Open AND prior your search criteria is not complex, for example, you know the project key and s To use the quick search: Enter your search criteria in the search box in the he Tip: If you know the issue key or project key, enter it before other search terms, ity = High). come key words eader bar of Jira Basic search The basic search is more precise than the quick search, but easier to use than a user-friendly interface that lets you define complex queries, without needing to be searching).
-To use the basic search: Navigate to Issues (in header) > Search for issues Tip: If the advanced search is shown instead of the basic search, click Basic ne now how to use , then enter you Search Save as Teams in Space × Epic, Story × To Do, in prog × Assignee: All × Contains text ≪ Share More ∨ Sear Advanced search The advanced search is the most powerful of the three search methods.
+The quick search is the fastest way to define search criteria.
+However, it is less complex queries (e.g. project = Jira AND status = Open AND prior your search criteria is not complex, for example, you know the project key and To use the quick search: Enter your search criteria in the search box in the he Tip: If you know the issue key or project key, enter it before other search terms rity = High). some key words eader bar of Jira The basic search is more precise than the quick search, but easier to use than user-friendly interface that lets you define complex queries, without needing to searching).
+To use the basic search: Navigate to Issues (in header) &gt; Search for issues Tip: If the advanced search is shown instead of the basic search, click Basic n know how to use s, then enter you Search Save as Teams in Space Y Epic, Story Y To Do, in prog Y Assignee: All Y Contains text ≪ Share More ∽ Sear The advanced search is the most powerful of the three search methods.
 You can defined in the other searches (e.g. ORDER BY clause).
-However, you need to keep queries using the Jira Query Language (JQL) to use this feature.
-To use the advanced search: Navigate to Issues (in header) > Search for iss Tip: If the basic search is shown instead of the advanced search, click Advance now how to cons sues, then enter Search Save as ᢞ Share project = TIS AND issuetype in (Epic, Story) AND status in ("To Do", "in progress") 0
+However, you need to k queries using the Jira Query Language (JQL) to use this feature.
+To use the advanced search: Navigate to Issues (in header) > Search for is Tip: If the basic search is shown instead of the advanced search, click Advance now how to cons sues, then enter complex queries (e.g. project = Jira AND status = Open AND prior your search criteria is not complex, for example, you know the project key and To use the quick search: Enter your search criteria in the search box in the he Tip: If you know the issue key or project key, enter it before other search terms The basic search is more precise than the quick search, but easier to use than user-friendly interface that lets you define complex queries, without needing to searching).
+To use the basic search: Navigate to Issues (in header) > Search for issues Tip: If the advanced search is shown instead of the basic search, click Basic n Search Save as Teams in Space $\checkmark$ Epic, Story $\checkmark$ To Do, in prog $\checkmark$ Assignee: All $\checkmark$ Contains text The advanced search is the most powerful of the three search methods.
+You ca defined in the other searches (e.g. ORDER BY clause).
+However, you need to k queries using the Jira Query Language (JQL) to use this feature.
+To use the advanced search: Navigate to Issues (in header) > Search for is